Protect Your Website Content From Copying

 - Submit the DMCA complaint to the user’s host.
 Alternately, you can contact a DMCA agent for help.

 While the steps above might seem overwhelming, this is a fairly straightforward process.
 In fact, most hosts even offer a DMCA form on their website.

 In the majority of cases, the stolen content will be removed from the offending website.
 However, it’s also possible for a user to send a counter notice, if they feel the complaint is unwarranted.
 To ensure that the filing process goes smoothly, here are a few tips to keep in mind:

 - Understand fair use, so as not to file wrongful DMCA claims.

 - Screenshot any instances of copyright infringement, so you have proof of theft.

 - Provide all information up front, to avoid drawing out the process.

 While your claim will still take time to process, the above tips will improve its chances of success.

 Proactive Prevention with WP Engine

 When it comes to content theft, prevention is better than a cure.
-A good hosting provider – such as WP Engine – will help you ensure that your content is protected.
-With WP Engine, you can receive a wide array of security benefits, including vulnerability scanning and encrypted backup media.
+A good WordPress hosting provider—such as WP Engine—will help you ensure that your content is protected.
+With a secure WordPress host, you can receive a wide array of security benefits, including vulnerability scanning and encrypted backup media.